apzuba/projects/ML-text-analysis/README.md

 The project was developed in Jupyter Notebook IDE, using Keras ML framework, following an online Machine-Learning Tutorial and under a supervisor of prof. dr. hab. inż.
 Grzegorz Nalepa.
 The project was a course project for the class of Workshops in Cognitive Engineering at Jagiellonian University.

-I attatched the saved Jupyter output files from the stages of 1) Preprocessing + implementing Naive Bayes 2) implementation of the three ML models
+I attatch the saved Jupyter output files from the stages of 1) Preprocessing + implementing Naive Bayes 2) implementation of the three ML models.